-How Long Does Cat Urine Odor Last?
-Will it go away on its own?
+How Long Does Cat Urine Odor Last, and will it go away on its own?

 Cat urine smell is potent, and I think it will literally last forever.
 It never seems to die down, and sometimes it seems to get worse, I guess if it gets hotter out maybe it brings out the stench?
 Ugh.

 Sometimes, even if you think it has been cleaned, if it’s not all gone then the smell will return to torment you once more.
-Keep reading if you want to be rid of the wretched hell that is cat urine smell in your home.
+Keep reading if you want to be rid of the wretched hell that is cat urine smell.

-How To Get Cat Pee Smell Out Of House, Carpets, and Rugs
+How To Get Cat Pee Smell Out Of House & Carpets

 This process could take you a while, especially if the peeing has been going on for some time.
 Our place stunk.
 It was literally unbearable, and it took me several days of targeted and aggressive cleaning with the right tools and materials to get the job done, but it did work.
 Here’s what to do.